Data lifecycle management

 • Establish solid communication between teams.
 Proper collection of raw data requires strong relationships between data and technology teams and other departments.
 These relationships allow data specialists to get to know owners of different datasets and collect data only after receiving the owner’s permission.
 Plus, with the help of data owners, data engineers can easily validate data sources and learn whether they contain quality datasets.

-• Use a multi-tool approach to data management.
+• Use a multi-tool approach to data management process steps.
 We prefer this approach, as it helps businesses stay flexible and smoothly collect data of different types from various sources.
-Depending on project requirements, we use Apache Kafka for real-time data streaming, Amazon Simple Storage Service (S3) to ingest data of different types into a data lake (advantages of a data lake), and connectors to integrate with various databases.
-For instance, for our client Meroxa, Yalantis Go developers quickly built quality data connectors with their unique input.
+Depending on project requirements, we use Apache Kafka for real-time data streaming and Amazon Simple Storage Service (S3) to ingest data of different types into a data lake, and connectors to integrate with various databases.
+For instance, for our client Meroxa, Yalantis Go developers quickly built quality data connectors.

 “I was most impressed with their team’s technical skills and the quality of their code.
 We compared their code with three other agencies, and theirs stood out; it was excellent.